Austin Ekeler Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - Against the Broncos last week, Ekeler rushed 12 times for 31 yards.

-- He added six receptions for 68 yards and scored one touchdown in the passing game.
+- Ekeler also put up 68 yards on six receptions and scored one receiving TD.

-- Ekeler has rushed for 125 yards on 34 carries (41.7 yards per game) with two touchdowns over his last three games.
+- In his last three games, Ekeler has rushed for 125 yards (41.7 per game) on 34 carries with two touchdowns.

 Ekeler's Los Angeles Teammates